xpix/XLCD/README.md

 LCD Module for XStepper

-Sometimes ago we build the version 1.0 from XSTepper, to control CNC Machines with grbl.
-It's an all in one device, but to control this machine maybe headless we need first an LCD Display!
+Some time ago, we designed and built version 1.0 of Xstepper.
+Unlike other existing GRBL-based CNC solutions, Xstepper is an all-in-one device.
+The possibility of controlling the machine in a headless state may be possible, and the first step toward doing so is some sort of visual display.
+This module aims at solving part of the problem!

 But how?
-The Friends they coded grbl have no space and time to include a library to display Data on an LCD interface, also they use ever pin from the arduino machine and here comes my Idea :)
+The good people coding GRBL don’t have the on-chip memory to code in an LCD interface for GRBL.
+Add to that the severe lack of available IO and this seems to rule out this type of expansion.
+However, there is always a workaround.

-This module monitor/spy/listen on the serial communication between arduino and pc.
-He search with an Attiny85 for a special String on the RX Line:
+This module spies on the serial communication between the arduino and PC using an ATtiny85.
+Simultaneously the ATtimy polls the position of the spindle from the XStepper.
+The returned data is then parsed and displayed on a local LCD.
+You can choose to display the debug screen, work position or machine position using the on-board button.

-Arduino -- TX --> RX: PC --> RX: LCD Module

-This string contains the machine position and her state.
-It will be parse and display on LCD, u can also choose display debug screen / work position / machine position with an Button on this device.

 ![sketchup preview](https://raw.github.com/xpix/XStepperLCD/master/eagleUp/sketchup.JPG)